 Never being a guy to half ass anything…once the light bulb was lit…Brian was off to the Accademia Verdiana in Busseto, Italy.
 It was time to immerse himself in the world of Verdi, Puccini and Rossini.
 He studied with Maestro Carlo Bergonzi and then made his international debut as a highlighted performer at a concert in the Teatro Verdi in Busseto, which was televised on Italian National Television on the program Loggione.

 After his pilgrimage, Brian headed back home to make his mark here in the states and start a family.
-It wasn’t long before I started getting videos from of his performances from all over the country.
+It wasn’t long before I started getting videos of his performances from all over the country.

 How could I have known that I was having coffee with a legit tenor 20 years ago?
 Isn’t life funny sometimes?